 - Increasing capacity of state and electoral institutions: IFES works with government institutions and election management bodies to improve minority groups' awareness of and access to political and electoral processes.
 IFES provides technical assistance to government officials on how to implement international standards, such as the United Nations Convention on the Elimination of All Forms of Racial Discrimination.

 - Combating disinformation and hate speech: IFES supports electoral stakeholders to deter hate speech and disinformation against minorities while upholding international principles of free speech.

 Learn more about our work by exploring the links on this page.

 Recognizing that people of African descent represent a distinct group whose human rights must be promoted and protected, the United Nations proclaimed 2015-24 the International Decade for People of African Descent.

 IFES joins the United Nations and people worldwide in commemorating the International Day for the Elimination of Racial Discrimination on March 21 and recognizing the International Decade for People of African Descent.

 As a learning organization, IFES has an internal Knowledge Management Initiative Working Group on Minorities and Indigenous Peoples to help grow the expertise, research, tools and technical expertise we offer our partners worldwide.

 IFES’ Anti-Racism Task Force (ARTF) addresses the effects of systemic racism by promoting employee equity, representation and inclusion within the organization, delivering programs that promote anti-racism in all IFES service lines and promoting community-based actions on racial justice outside IFES.
-IFES Senior Program Administrator Ericka Ward-Audena serves as ARTF chair, and Voter Education Manager Obaje Ukeh and Youth Engagement Officer Kamran Mamedovi serve as co-chairs.
+IFES Senior Program Administrator Ericka Ward-Audena serves as ARTF chair, and Voter Education Manager Obaje Ukeh serves as co-chair.